daqana/dqrng/cran-comments.md

 ## Reverse dependencies

-We checked 13 reverse dependencies (9 from CRAN + 3 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 10 reverse dependencies from CRAN, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 2 packages